heen2001/ux-eng-research-picker/readme.md

 $ foundation watch
 ```

-You should now be able to edit and
+You should now be able to edit and see your updates in the browser.

 For more information on Foundation and Foundation CLI visit,